barbarer/py4e-int/_sources/database/usingJOIN.rst

     Fill in the blank in the following: SELECT * FROM Follows JOIN People |blank| Follows.from_id = People.id LIMIT 5

-    - :ON: Use ON to specify what column to join the data on.
+    - :on: Use ON to specify what column to join the data on.
       :.*: Try again!

 **Connecting Tables Using JOIN**